Self custody for data

 No third parties

-Secured through hardened smart contracts running on a decentralized blockchain infrastructure, our autonomous E2EE environment eliminates third parties from the IT stack, thereby removing a major attack surface and setting a new standard for security.
+Diode is digital sovereignty - our autonomous end to end encrypted connectivity eliminates third parties from the IT stack, thereby removing a major attack surface and setting a new standard for security.

 The moving pieces